 My Favorite Parts

 One of my most favorite parts of homeschooling so far is our morning routine of bible reading, hymn singing and poetry during breakfast/first thing in the morning.
-Inspired by this post, I am attempting to be intentional about our learning culture in our home.
+I am attempting to be intentional about our learning culture in our home.

 I am having a BALL singing out of my hymnal I bought on Amazon.
 And my kids sing along too, even though they don’t know most of the songs I’m singing.
 We’re having so much fun!
 And you know what?
 This would NEVER be happening if we weren’t homeschooling.